densh/densh.github.com/quasiquotes.md

 * **Quasiquote** (not quasi-quote) can refer to either quasiquote library or any usage of one it's [interpolators](#interpolators).
 The name is not hyphenated for sake of consistency with implementations of the same concept in other languages (e.g. [Scheme and Racket](http://docs.racket-lang.org/reference/quasiquote.html), [Haskell](http://www.haskell.org/haskellwiki/Quasiquotation))
 * **Tree** or **AST** (Abstract Syntax Tree) is representation of Scala program or a part of it through means of Scala reflection API's Tree type.
+* **Tree construction** refers to usages of quasiquotes as expressions to represent creation of new tree values.
+* **Tree deconstruction** refers to usages of quasiquotes as patterns to structurally tear trees apart.
 * **Unquoting** is a way of either putting thing in or extracting things out of quasiquote.
 Can be performed with `$` syntax within a quasiquote.
 * **Unquote splicing** (or just splicing) is another form of unquoting that flattens contents of the splicee into a tree.
 Can be performed with either `..$` or `...$` syntax.
 * **Cardinality** is a degree of flattenning of unquotee: `cardinality($) == 0`, `cardinality(..$) == 1`, `cardinality(...$) == 2`.